Skip to main content

 Technical Analysis

-CVE-2025-1976 is a vulnerability classified under CWE-94 (Improper Control of Generation of Code) affecting Brocade Fabric OS versions 9.1.0 through 9.1.1d6.
-Brocade Fabric OS is a specialized operating system used primarily in storage area network (SAN) switches.
-In these versions, although root access has been removed for direct login, a local user with administrative privileges can exploit this vulnerability to execute arbitrary code with full root privileges.
-This is due to insufficient validation or control over dynamically generated code within the system, allowing an attacker to escalate privileges from admin to root.
-The vulnerability does not require user interaction and has low attack complexity, but it requires local access with admin privileges.
-The CVSS 4.0 vector (AV:A/AC:L/PR:L/UI:N/VC:H/VI:H/VA:H) reflects a high-severity rating of 8.6, indicating significant confidentiality, integrity, and availability impacts if exploited.
-No public exploits have been reported yet, but the potential for full system compromise in critical SAN infrastructure makes this a serious threat.
-The lack of available patches at the time of reporting necessitates immediate attention to access controls and monitoring.
+CVE-2025-1976 is a vulnerability classified under CWE-94 (Improper Control of Generation of Code) found in Brocade Fabric OS versions 9.1.0 through 9.1.1d6.
+Brocade Fabric OS is a specialized operating system used primarily in storage area network (SAN) switches and directors.
+In these versions, although root access was removed to harden the system, a local user with administrative privileges can exploit this vulnerability to execute arbitrary code with full root privileges.
+This occurs because the system improperly controls the generation or execution of code, allowing an attacker with admin-level access to escalate privileges to root.
+The vulnerability requires local access and administrative privileges but does not require user interaction or authentication beyond admin rights.
+The CVSS 4.0 base score is 8.6, reflecting high severity due to the potential for full system compromise and the high impact on confidentiality, integrity, and availability.
+No public exploits have been reported yet, but the vulnerability poses a significant risk in environments where local admin accounts may be compromised or misused.
+The lack of a patch link suggests that a fix may still be pending or in development.
+Given the critical role of Brocade Fabric OS in SAN environments, exploitation could lead to severe disruption of storage infrastructure, data breaches, or persistent attacker presence at the root level.

 Potential Impact